THIS ARTICLE INCLUDES A FREE PRINTABLE

 It may sound silly, and it’s certainly very simple, but this is one of our family rituals.
 This one-minute ritual brightens our moods, strengthens our bond, and even makes my daughter look forward to bath time each evening.

-You probably have several family rituals of your own, perhaps without even realizing it.
-But if you don’t have rituals yet, or if you’d like to create some new ones, read on for ideas and inspiration!
+You probably have several family rituals and traditions of your own, perhaps without even realizing it.
+But if you don’t have any yet, or if you’d like to create some new ones, read on for family rituals and traditions ideas and inspiration!

-Routines, on the other hand, are a way of communicating, “This is what needs to be done.”
+On the other hand, routines are a way of communicating, “This is what needs to be done.”

-For example, giving your child a bath at 7:00, followed by bedtime at 7:30, is a routine.
+For example, bathing your child at 7:00, followed by bedtime at 7:30, is a routine.
 But if you incorporate personalized moments like a special kiss, handshake, or song, you can transform the routine into a meaningful ritual.

-Fiese and her colleagues at Stanford conducted a review of 50 years of research on family rituals, published in the American Psychological Association’s (APA) Journal of Family Psychology.
+Fiese and her colleagues at Stanford conducted a review of 50 years of research on family rituals and traditions, published in the American Psychological Association’s (APA) Journal of Family Psychology.

 According to the review, both family routines and rituals provide stability and are associated with adolescents’ sense of personal identity, children’s health, academic achievement, and marital satisfaction.